Jim Wynorski

 Jim Wynorski is an American screenwriter, director, and producer.
-He is known for making B movies, action films, creature films, softcore pornography and exploitation films, such as Deathstalker II, The Return of Swamp Thing, Raptor, Virtual Desire and The Witches of Breastwick.
+He is known for making B movies, action films, creature films, softcore pornography and exploitation films, such as Deathstalker II.

 In 2009, the documentary Popatopolis, directed by Clay Westervelt (and named after Tom Popatopolous, one of Wynorski's pseudonyms) chronicled his work during the making of his softcore horror film The Witches of Breastwick.
 The film serves as a partial biography, with clips from many of his previous films, and includes interviews with Wynorski himself, as well as his contemporaries, cast and crew.

 Career

 Jim Wynorski grew up in Long Island.
 He flunked out of film school and went to work at the fiction department of Doubleday Publishing from 1972 to 1977.
 Wynorski relocated to Los Angeles to pursue a career in the movie industry.
 He got a job as location manager on the TV show Breaking Away, but was fired during production.
 Flying back to Los Angeles, he met a fellow passenger who knew Roger Corman and arranged an introduction.
 Wynorski then went to work for Corman.
 He did publicity and began writing screenplays.

 Wynorski 's first produced screenplay was Forbidden World (1982).
 He also wrote Sorceress for $1,000 and wrote and produced Screwballs (1983), a Porky's-style comedy.